BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and ASLR Bypass.md

 ### Leaking an IBM Module
 List loaded IBM modules and their locations.
 From there select a suitable module to pass to the information leak vulnerability to determine its runtime address and start building the ROP chain.

-- D: `lm f`, shows 10 IBM modules + the FastBackServer exe
+1. D: `lm f`, shows 10 IBM modules + the FastBackServer exe
-- Can't use any that start with 0x00
+2. Can't use any that start with 0x00
-- Arbitrarily chose `libeay32IBM2019.dll`
+3. Arbitrarily I chose `libeay32IBM2019.dll` with no null bytes in the address
-- Find filepath and transfer .dll file to Kali box for IDA analysis
+4. Find filepath and transfer .dll file to Kali box for IDA analysis
-- S: Go to export table, take arbitrary function and find its offset from the base address of the module
+5. S: Go to export table, take arbitrary function and find its offset from the base address of the module
-	- In this case `N98E_CRYPTO_get_net_lockid`
+	1. In this case `N98E_CRYPTO_get_net_lockid`
- - Run the script looking for this symbol: `symbol = b"SYMBOL" + b"\x00 // buf += symbol + ... // #way later // libeay32IBM019_base = response_address - 0x14E0`
+ 1. Run the script looking for this symbol: `symbol = b'SYMBOL' + b'\x00' // buf += symbol + ... // ... // libeay32IBM019_base = response_address - 0x14E0`
+	 1. Where 0x14E0 is the offset from the dllBase to the arbitrary function to find
-- Run script and ensure it gets the base address
+6. Run script and ensure it gets the base address
 ### Avoiding Bad Characters
 The previous list of bad characters found in the DEP exploit still apply here, and there is a bad one in the return base address.
 Use ProcMon to verify that the FastBack WatchDog is restarting the FastBackServer after a crash.
 Then, rerun the script to get the new base address after being randomized by ASLR and check if it still contains a bad character.